-The ACDFS aims to strengthen Hong Kong's cultural software and enhance the capacity of the local arts sector.
-Therefore, proposals made under "Arts Technology" category must have arts as the main focus and be capable of contributing to all/one or more than one of the four objectives of the ACDFS (depending on whether the application seeks funds under Springboard Grant or Project Grant), viz. (i) capacity development of arts practitioners, arts groups, art forms and/or the arts sector; (ii) programme/content development; (iii) audience building; and (iv) arts education.
+Proposals made under any of the category must have arts as the main focus and be capable of contributing to all/one or more than one of the four objectives of the ACDFS (depending on whether the application seeks funds under Springboard Grant or Project Grant), viz. (i) capacity development of arts practitioners, arts groups, art forms and/or the arts sector; (ii) programme/content development; (iii) audience building; and (iv) arts education.

-Proposals for "Arts Technology" category should highlight the convergence of arts and technology instead of merely showcasing high-end technology.
+To follow the trend of integrating arts and technology, applicants are encouraged to demonstrate their artistic vision and aspiration through the creative use of technology in proposals of different art forms.
+Applicants can illustrate their thoughts in Section B-3(B) of the application form.
+Proposals involving arts technology should highlight the convergence of arts and technology instead of merely showcasing high-end technology.
 If a proposed innovation and technology project is not aimed to promote and further arts development, it is not an arts-oriented proposal for which an application should be made under other relevant funding schemes (e.g. Innovation and Technology Fund) instead.

-47. "Arts Technology" projects may require certain advanced equipment.
+48. Proposals may require certain advanced equipment, particularly those involving the use of technology.
 To what extent can the costs of such equipment be covered by the grant?

 There is no pre-determined apportionment of funds on different expenditure categories.
 The grantees will be given the freedom and flexibility in the deployment of funds to fulfil their artistic pursuit and meet with the genuine operational needs.
 Costs of equipment and/or goods procured and used solely for implementing the proposal as approved by the ACAD may be covered by the grant.
-After completing the approved proposal, the grantee is required to of dispose the equipment and/or goods exceeding \$5,000 Hong Kong Dollars at market price, please refer to Q41 of this FAQ for details.
+After completing the approved proposal, the grantee is required to of dispose the equipment and/or goods exceeding \$5,000 Hong Kong Dollars at market price, please refer to Q42 of this FAQ for details.